tienducle/Stardew-Valley-Expanded-DE-Translation/README.md

 # Create new version

+- Make sure to include the latest compiled installer exe file
 - Draft a new release in Github
   - Create a new tag with incremented version
   - Target: main